 Exploring Rabat and Beyond

 If you’d like to explore Rabat and other areas of Morocco, you can take a look at our Morocco city tour, with a main focus on the history and architecture of the Imperial Cities.
 We have other trips that take you into the desert and even walks and treks that take you into rural Morocco.
 If you have an inkling to visit Morocco, give us a shout to start planning for the excursion of a lifetime.
+In the meantime, if you want to read more about Morocco, check out these seven great books by Moroccan authors!

 This article was co-authored with Maria Inês Pinto, a young Portuguese freelancer born with a passion for writing and travel.
 She has spent her life hopping around different countries, having lived in Canada, the US, India and Ireland.